 Who is going to be the fulfillment company for my business?
 This is a question that comes to every seller’s mind and is probably one of the most important decisions that a seller has to make.
 Some points that should be kept in mind before taking this decision are listed below:

 In this era of 10-minute hyperlocal delivery, it is crucial to partner with an eCommerce fulfillment service provider that keeps the seller one step ahead of the competition.
 Read how to increase shipping speed.

 With eCommerce gaining confidence in Tier 2 and 3 cities, it is important that warehouses have a nationwide network to fulfill the needs of the expanding customer base.

-Synergy in ideology is a critical aspect that can be overlooked and realised much later, after it is too late.
+Synergy in ideology is a critical aspect that can be overlooked and realised much later after it is too late.
 For example, a seller dealing in organic products, who ensures that the backend supply chain is sustainable, would also want to ensure that the eCommerce fulfillment service provider is making efforts towards sustainable usage of transport for the logistics aspect and also in the warehouses.

 Order Fulfillment Software

-Data plays a crucial role in optimising the fulfillment process, along with a software that understands the data generated from the orders.
+Data plays a crucial role in optimising the fulfillment process, along with software that understands the data generated from the orders.
 It is crucial that the software is easily integrated with the Seller’s order processing and data handling software.
 The use of AI and ML should be considered a norm in this software.
 Small business order fulfillment services are very important for smaller retailers.

 Transparency and Visibility